Updated October 17, 2021, with new details from DC FanDome 2021.

 Release Date: December 16, 2022

 What We Know: James Wan returns to direct the sequel.
 According to reports following the first film’s stunning box office debut in December of 2018, the studio wanted Wan to develop the project while he decided whether or not to direct.
 David Leslie Johnson-McGoldrick, a co-writer on the first film, soon emerged to write the follow-up, and Warner Bros. set it for a 2022 release at the end of February last year.
 Presumably, any sequel storyline will feature the return of Black Manta (Yahya Abdul-Mateen II) and his thirst for revenge.
 We’re also going to presume a wedding between Arthur (Jason Momoa) and Mera (Amber Heard) will occur.
 Wan will direct the sequel after completing work on the horror film Malignant, due out later this year, and told DC FanDome that the movie will have a more serious tone compared with the original, and that new worlds will be explored.
 At the same panel, he was joined by Patrick Wilson, and the pair confirmed that Ocean Master will return for the sequel.
 For the moment, the film is still expected to be the DC holiday release of 2022 – a year now packed full of films based on comic book characters from Warner Bros. and other studios.
 And considering The Flash is expected in theaters a month earlier, Aquaman 2 may switch to a 2023 release.
+In early June 2021, director James Wan revealed the title of the film.
+A behind-the-scenes video showcased during October 2021’s DC FanDome unveiled a new look at Black Manta’s updated costume and a black version of Arthur’s armor.

 Release Date: June 2, 2023

 What We Know: Well, as of DC FanDome, we know that the title of the movie will be Fury of the Gods, and that Sinbad – who through the Mandela Effect will always be associated with the franchise – may be in it.
 Other than that, not much.
 What we do know is that director David F. Sandberg is back, along with star Zachary Levy and co-stars Asher Angel and Jack Dylan Grazer.
 The credits stinger at the end of Shazam! revealed our hero could be about to face Mister Mind – one of the tiniest but most powerful villains in the DC canon.
 We also know the film will be the first of Warner Bros.’
 DC offerings in 2023 – for the moment – thanks to the October 2020 scheduling shift.
+In February of 2021, Rachel Zegler joined the production in a reportedly key role, while it’s also been announced Helen Mirren will play villain Hespera, daughter of the god Atlas.
+In April, Lucy Liu signed on to play Kalypso, one of Hespera’s sisters.
+In May, Mark Strong confirmed he would not return as Dr. Sivana, saying the film is going in a “different direction” than the one suggested in the first film’s stinger.
+That change of direction was also signaled during DC FanDome, thanks to a behind-the-scenes video featuring Mirren and Liu’s characters and a number of action scenes.

 With its plans for a Justice League-centric film universe abandoned in favor of more standalone productions like Aquaman and Shazam!, Warner Bros.’ calendar during the first few years of the 2020s reveals a number of re-thought ideas and, to borrow a term from comics, new #1 issues.
 At one time, the studio planned to release as many as three films per year, a target it will hit in 2022.
 But it remains to be seen if the projects listed below will ramp up to maintain the pace.